How to Share Audio in Google Meet

 Google Meet: Mute Everyone using the “Mute all” Feature

 When you use Google Meet for educational purposes, with many students participating, it’s helpful to know how to mute any unnecessary noise, primarily since teachers often use audio and video clips in classes.
 For those using Meet for Education Plus domains or Google Workspace for Education Fundamentals (as previously mentioned), you’re in luck.
 Feel free to mute everyone in one swoop.
 Just don’t forget that you cannot unmute.
 So, include something in your presentation to let participants know they can unmute their microphones as needed!
 Here’s how to mute everyone on Google Meet.

 - During the Google Meet session, click on “People” from the top-right session menu.

 - The mute icon will switch from black to color to represent the active status, and the text will change to “All muted.”

-Sometimes it’s hard to not want to jump in with comments, even when it’s not the right moment.
+Sometimes it’s hard not to want to jump in with comments, even when it’s not the right moment.
 If you’re the one sharing the audio, you want everyone to hear it first.
 Perhaps you’ll even have to resort to muting participants, especially if you’re dealing with students.

-Second, until Google Meet figures out a better way for audio sharing, you can always switch from one microphone setting to another, as discussed above, or use your smartphone to supply the audio.
+Second, until Google Meet figures out a better way for audio sharing, you can always switch from one microphone setting to another, as discussed above or use your smartphone to supply the audio.
 It’s not perfect, but it does the job.